-1. Tests: You will be instructed to take an exam/quiz for most units.
-These tests are timed and will shut down if you exceed the allotted time.
-Also, do not try to open another tab on the internet while you are taking the test because that will not be allowed - the computer will shut you down.

-- There are NO make-up exams except for EXTREME circumstances which must be discussed with me within ONE DAY of your missed test - Do not be late for tests I do not accept late work. - If you happen to miss a test .. do not fret.
+- 1. Tests: You will be instructed to take an exam/quiz for some units.
+These tests are timed and will shut down if you exceed the allotted time. - There are NO make-up exams except for EXTREME circumstances which must be discussed with me within ONE DAY of your missed test. - o Do not be late for tests I do not accept late work. - If you happen to miss a test .. do not fret.
 A missed test does not equate to Failing the class.
-It could, if your grades for everything else are poor .. but if you are a good student and do well on everything else, a missed test should not lead to a failing grade. - The test questions will be randomly selected and will consist of Multiple Choice and True-False.

-2. ASSIGNMENTS & Projects: I do not accept late assignments unless your issue has been discussed with me.
+It could, if your grades for everything else are poor .. but if you are a good student and do well on everything else, a missed test should not lead to a failing grade. - The test questions will be randomly selected and will consist of Multiple Choice and True-False. - 2.
+ASSIGNMENTS & Projects: I do not accept late assignments unless your issue has been discussed with me.
 Things are due when they are due.
 Anything not turned in when collected is considered LATE and will not be accepted.

 I suggest that the lengthy assignments/projects be typed in Word first and then copy/pasted to the SUBMISSIONS BOX of the assignment on Blackboard.
-The reason for this is that if you are idle in Blackboard for a certain length of time, it will boot you out; which means that your incomplete work will be lost.
+The reason for this is that if you are idle in Blackboard for a certain length of time, it could boot you out; which means that your incomplete work will be lost.
 That will be very frustrating.
 So, if you know that you will be working on an assignment or project for a good amount of time, do it in Microsoft Word first.

 Please follow these instructions: Number your answers in correlation to the numbered questions.
 Standard written English is EXPECTED on all written assignments.
 NO TEXT ABBREVIATIONS or LINGO.
-If Standard written English is not illustrated, points WILL BE DEDUCTED
+If Standard written English is not illustrated, points WILL BE DEDUCTED.